automationiberia/AAP-Postgres-HA/README.md

 # AAP-Postgres-HA

+> [!CAUTION]
+> Take a look at <https://access.redhat.com/articles/4010491> to learn about the supportability of this solution.

 ## 1. Install AAP normally

 Install AAP following any of the official installation paths.
 They are all available at the section `Installation and Upgrade` in <https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4>